February 29, 2016

 K-8, Critical, 3/5

 Digital devices include PCs, Macs, Chromebooks, laptops, iPads, and Surface Tablets.
 They might be packed into a cart that’s rolled from class-to-class, collected in a lab, or offered as a 1:1 program that puts a device in every child’s hand.
 But one thing all programs have in common: They’re popular with students because they’re how kids want to learn.
 Because they blend rigor with passion, they should be part of every educator’s toolkit.
+A lathe can be used to perform drilling and screw machining.

 K-8, important, 4